overnode-org/overnode/docs/docs/04-workflow-essentials.md

 # > overnode init https://github.com/overnode-org/overnode#examples/echo
 ```

-`id` and `version` are mandatory top level properties and explained in more details in the [Configuration Reference](overnode-yml-file-description).
+`id` and `version` are mandatory top-level properties and explained in more details in the [Configuration Reference](overnode-yml-file-description).

 This default configuration does not define any containers, but enables related container management overnode commands to work, for example: